thesalesrebellion/thesalesrebellion.github.io/pages/totality.md

     - feature: Engage with like-minded people
 cta:
   text: Get your Totality pass here
+  nohotel_text: Totality Pass - No Hotel
   text_vip: VIP Totality pass SOLD OUT
   copy_text: |
     This ticket includes; general admission to the event, access to all workshops, hotel stay (2) nights, food and drink during event, swag, official Rebel status.
+    * Arrival on Thursday the 26th: 5:00pm EST
+    * First event at 6:00pm EST
+    * Departure on Saturday the 28th: 2:00pm EST or later
+    * Final keynote ends at 12:00pm EST
+  copy_text_nohotel: |
+    This ticket includes; general admission to the event, access to all workshops, food and drink during event, hotel link to book your own room, swag, official Rebel status.
     * Arrival on Thursday the 26th: 5:00pm EST
     * First event at 6:00pm EST
     * Departure on Saturday the 28th: 2:00pm EST or later